shuaib128/Quick-Clip/README.md

 ## Support and Contribution

 Encounter any bumps along the way or have suggestions to make?
 Feel free to [open an issue](https://github.com/shuaib128/Quick-Clip/issues) or contribute to the project.
 Your feedback and contributions are highly valued.

-## License

-Quick Clip is made available under the MIT License.
-For more details, see the [LICENSE](https://github.com/shuaib128/Quick-Clip/blob/main/LICENSE) file.

 ---